Four-free groups and hyperbolic geometry: Introduction

-\Definition The {\it rank} of a finitely generated group is defined to be the minimal cardinality of a generating set of the group.
-A group $\Gamma$ is said to be {\it $k$-free}, where $k$ is a given positive integer, if every finitely generated subgroup of $\Gamma$ having rank at most $k$ is free. \EndDefinition
+\Definitions The {\it rank} of a finitely generated group is defined to be the minimal cardinality of a generating set of the group.
+A group $\Gamma$ is said to be {\it $k$-free}, where $k$ is a given positive integer, if every finitely generated subgroup of $\Gamma$ having rank at most $k$ is free. \EndDefinitions

-The property of having $k$-free fundamental group occupies a convenient middle ground between the topological and geometrical aspects of a hyperbolic $3$-manifold $M$.
-On one hand, it is a property that can be detected in terms of algebraic data, specifically the ranks of the groups $H_1(M;\ZZ_p)$ and the absence of low genus surface subgroups of $\pi_1(M)$.
-On the other hand, via the $\log(2k-1)$-theorem of \cite{accs}, it interfaces directly with the geometry of the manifold, specifically the displacements of points under the action of elements of $\pi_1(M)$ on hyperbolic space.
+The property of having $k$-free fundamental group can often be deduced from natural conditions on the topology of a closed, orientable hyperbolic $3$-manifold $M$.
+For example, according to a theorem proved by Jaco and Shalen \cite[Theorem VI.4.1]{JS}, $\pi_1(M)$ is always $2$-free unless $M$ has a finite cover $\widetilde M$ such that $\pi_1(\widetilde M)$ has rank $2$.
+As a second example, it follows from \cite[Proposition \ifnotwhynot]{lastplusone} that if $k\ge3$, and if $H_1(M;\ZZ_2)$ has $\ZZ_2$-dimension at least $\max(3k-4,6)$, then either $\pi_1(M)$ is $k$-free, or $M$ contains a closed incompressible surface of genus at most $k-1$.

-The fundamental group of a generic closed hyperbolic $3$-manifold $M$ is $2$-free.
-In fact, according to a theorem proved by Jaco and Shalen \cite[Theorem VI.4.1]{JS}, if $\pi_1(M)$ is not $2$-free then $M$ has a finite cover $\widetilde M$ such that $\pi_1(\widetilde M)$ has rank $2$.
-As will be discussed later in the introduction, if $\pi_1(M)$ is $2$-free then there exists a point of $M$ where the injectivity radius is at least $\frac12\log 3$.
-Since every $3$-free group is $2$-free, one would expect analogous, but stronger, geometric information in the case where $\pi_1(M)$ is $3$-free.
-Indeed, it follows from Corollary \threefreevolume\ of \cite{last}, that a closed orientable hyperbolic 3\hyph manifold with $3$-free fundamental group contains a point where the injectivity radius is $\frac12\log5$.
+On the other hand, via the ``$\log(2k-1)$-Theorem'' proved in \cite{paradoxical} and \cite{accs}, together with the Marden conjecture proved in \cite{agol} and in \cite{cg}, the property of being $k$-free interfaces directly with the geometry of the manifold.
+For example, according to \cite[Corollary 4.2]{rankfour}, which is deduced from results in \cite{paradoxical}, \cite{agol} and \cite{cg}, if $\pi_1(M)$ is $2$-free then $\log3$ is a ``Margulis number'' for $M$ in a sense that will be reviewed below in Subsection \ref{braes heights}.
+In particular this implies that there exists a point of $M$ where the injectivity radius is at least $(\log 3)/2$.
+Likewise, it follows from Corollary \threefreevolume\ of \cite{last}, that a closed orientable hyperbolic 3\hyph manifold with $3$-free fundamental group contains a point where the injectivity radius is $(\log5)/2$.

-However, this pattern does not continue.
-The methods used in the $2$-free and $3$-free cases depend not only on the $\log(2k-1)$ theorem but on subtle topological arguments involving certain coverings of $\HH^3$ by cylinders.
-These arguments do not imply that if $\pi_1(M)$ is $4$-free then $M$ contains a point with injectivity radius $\frac12\log7$.
-Moreover, while it is clear that the $4$-free condition should have stronger geometric consequences that the weaker $2$-free and $3$-free conditions, there have been no methods available to connect this condition to the geometry.
+The methods used to prove these results in the $2$-free and $3$-free cases depend not only on the $\log(2k-1)$ theorem but on subtle topological and combinatorial arguments involving certain coverings of $\HH^3$ by cylinders.
+These arguments do not extend directly to give stronger information in the $4$-free case.